onedata/onedata-documentation/docs/admin-guide/oneprovider/troubleshooting.md

 ## Logs

-Logging plays a crucial role in troubleshooting and monitoring of the Onedata system.
-It provides valuable insights into the system's operation, potential issues, and helps analyze and resolve problems efficiently.
+Logging plays a crucial role in troubleshooting and monitoring Onedata system.
+It provides valuable insights into the system's operation, and potential issues, and helps analyze and resolve problems efficiently.

 In case of issues related to Oneprovider deployment, registering new storage backend or supporting spaces consult Onepanel logs.
 For any other kind of problem (data management, QoS, transfers, etc.) check Oneprovider logs.

-### Log file Location
+### Log file location

-1. Docker based deployment (assuming the paths were set as in the tutorial)
+1. Docker-based deployment (assuming the paths were set as in the tutorial)

 ```bash
 # Onepanel logs